Public Policy Role

 Our priorities reflect the federal government’s mandate to support the agriculture and agri-food sector in a way that allows this vibrant industry to be a leader in job creation and innovation.
-Government priorities for the sector include support for agri-food exports, under-represented groups in Canadian agriculture and agri-food, products to facilitate intergenerational transfers and assist young and new farmers entering the industry, and mental health challenges facing producers.
-FCC’s mandate letters are available on the Agriculture and Agri-Food Canada website.
+Government priorities for the sector include support for agri-food exports, under-represented groups in Canadian agriculture and agri-food, products to facilitate intergenerational transfers and assist young and new farmers entering the industry, and climate and sustainability goals.

 We provide access to capital

 FCC provides access to capital by delivering a wide range of financial and business products and services tailored to the industry’s unique needs.
 Access to capital allows primary producers and agribusiness and agri-food operators to adopt innovative practices and business models that enable them to expand, lower their production costs, develop new products, compete in global markets and take advantage of trade opportunities.